refena/refena/refena_inspector/README.md

 }
 ```

-Then start the inspector after your app is running:
+Then start the inspector **before** your app is running:

 ```bash
 dart run refena_inspector
 ```

+Running the inspector afterwards also works, but it takes longer to connect.

 You can configure the observer with custom actions: